 Healthcare Simulation Center and expanded programming part of second phase of Reading CollegeTowne

-Alvernia receives $1 million from the County of Berks to assist in the $6.4 million expansion of the university’s nursing program, a key component to the second phase of the renovation of the newly named John R. Post Center at Reading CollegeTowne.
+Alvernia receives $1 million from the County of Berks to assist in the $6.4 million expansion of the university’s John and Karen Arnold School of Nursing, a key component to the second phase of the renovation of the newly named John R. Post Center at Reading CollegeTowne.
 The awarded funds are part of the appropriations from the American Rescue Plan Act (ARP) and the project is one of 49 projects in Berks County that received a total of nearly $18.1 million in funding.

 “Alvernia continues to work with our many community partners to lead the advancement in educational and technical workforce development for our region,” said Alvernia President John R. Loyack.
 “We are grateful for the County’s support of this project and the second phase of CollegeTowne, which will provide Berks County with a much-needed influx of skilled healthcare professionals.”